Openness Before Honesty: The Third Disruptive Behavioral Technology

 Share via

-This is part three in my three-part series on disruptive behavioral technologies that will dramatically improve relationships and results.
+This is part three of my three-part series on disruptive behavioral technologies that will dramatically improve relationships and results.

 How do you feel when someone starts a sentence with “If I’m being totally honest,” or “May I be honest with you?”
 Are they lying the rest of the time?
 What have they been hiding?